Nea Smyrni: Alsos Neas Smyrnis

 Alsos Neas Smyrnis (Alsos meaning 'grove' or 'small wood') has an area of fifty acres and is bounded by Eleftheriou Venizelou, Ephesou, Kordeliou and Patriarchou Ioakeim III Avenues.
 The Alsos consists mainly (20%) of woodland trees (Aleppo pine, stone pine, cypress etc.) and ornamental trees (20%).
 In addition, most of this green space is covered in shrubs (cranberry, velvetleaf, myoporum and pyracantha).
 Today, conifers make up about 60% of the plant capacity.
 The plant material of the Alsos consists mainly of monoculture and introduced plants planted in very high density.
 Two fountains complete the architectural makeup of the area.
 The whole park is surrounded by iron railings.

 Climate

 Nea Smyrni, owing to its proximity to the Athens Riviera, has a hot semi-arid climate.
-According to the National Observatory of Athens station (type C), Nea Smyrni has mild winters and hot summers, with particularly warm summer nights.
+According to the National Observatory of Athens station (Class 2), Nea Smyrni has mild winters and hot summers, with particularly warm summer nights.
 The driest months are July and August while the rainiest period is during November and December.
 Nea Smyrni falls in 10b hardiness zone.

+Climate data for Nea Smyrni (South Athens), 51 m a.s.l.